What Are The Best Medicines for Narcolepsy Treatment?

 The continuous ongoing and extensive research on Narcolepsy is helping doctors understand how the wake/sleep cycle is activated and how REM is regulated.

 The results of this research lead to the innovation of new medicines targeting specific neurotransmitters and chemicals in the brain focussed on burgeoning brain activity and awareness.

-This list of pharmacological treatments mentioned in this article also have the capability of producing side effects, which is why treatment must be tailored to each individual patient.
+This list of pharmacological treatments mentioned in this article also has the capability of producing side effects, which is why treatment must be tailored to each individual patient.

 Due to the presence of side effects, some people dislike taking larger doses of stimulants and settle with napping a couple of hours to relieve the effects of EDS.

 February 15, 2020 Sam Bell